-As of October 17, 2018, people aged 19 years and older can purchase cannabis from licensed retailers in Manitoba.
+As of October 17, 2018, people 19 and older can buy cannabis from licensed stores in Manitoba.

-Watch the following video to learn how cannabis is regulated in Manitoba, and the LGCA's role in providing regulation and public education about cannabis.
+Watch the following video to learn how the LGCA regulates and provides public education about cannabis in Manitoba.

-The Liquor, Gaming and Cannabis Control Act outlines many of the new cannabis laws in Manitoba and gives the LGCA the authority to regulate cannabis in the province.
+The Liquor, Gaming and Cannabis Control Act outlines the cannabis laws in Manitoba.
+It also gives the LGCA the authority to regulate cannabis in the province.

 Cannabis Complaints

-Manitoba and the federal government share the responsibility for regulating non-medical cannabis in Canada.
+The Manitoba government and the federal government share the responsibility of regulating non-medical cannabis in Canada.

 Health Canada regulates cannabis products, packaging and advertising.
-Please direct any complaints about these issues to Health Canada.
-Examples of issues Health Canada can address include:
+Contact Health Canada with complaints about:

 • Product labelling (e.g. missing mandatory health warning message)